Here you will find information to help you understand how your health cover with us works. You can view our online glossary at bupa.com.au/glossary.

 If you are admitted to a private hospital that Bupa does not have an agreement with, we will pay shared room minimum benefits and benefits for prostheses up to the benefit in the Government Prostheses List.
 This will apply for any treatment recognised by Medicare, unless it is excluded or restricted under your cover.
 These benefits will only partially cover the full cost and you will have significant out-of-pocket expenses.

-Situations when you are likely not to be covered include:
+Situations when you will not be covered include:

 The following waiting periods apply for hospital cover: